srujan-balusu/Predicting_Change_in_Credit_Score-/README.md

-Credit Score Movement Classification
-Objective
-The goal of this project is to classify customers based on the movement of their credit scores — whether it is likely to increase, decrease, or remain stable — using a synthetic dataset.
-These insights help businesses take proactive financial decisions to minimize credit risk and identify growth opportunities.

-Target Definition
-The target variable target_credit_score_movement is created based on financial behavior rules:

-Decrease (High Risk)

-Days Past Due (DPD) in the last 3 months greater than 60

-Credit Utilization Ratio greater than 0.8

-More than 2 hard inquiries in the last 6 months

-Increase (High Opportunity)

-EMI to Income ratio less than 0.3

-Repayment History Score greater than or equal to 70

-Stable

-All other cases

-Data and Preprocessing
-A synthetic dataset with around 25,000 customer records was used

-Preprocessing steps included:

-Encoding categorical features such as gender and location

-Feature scaling using StandardScaler

-Handling class imbalance using SMOTE to achieve a roughly equal class distribution

-Model Overview
-Model used: Random Forest Classifier

-Multiclass classification with labels: increase, decrease, stable

-Evaluation metrics:

-Accuracy: 97 percent

-F1-Score by class:

-Increase: 0.92

-Decrease: 1.00

-Stable: 0.98

-SHAP Explainability
-SHAP (SHapley Additive exPlanations) was used to understand how different features affect the model’s predictions.

-Important features for predicting an increase in credit score:

-High repayment history

-Low EMI burden

-Low credit utilization

-Important features for predicting a decrease in credit score:

-High DPD

-High utilization ratio

-Frequent hard inquiries

-Visualizations included:

-Summary plots for global insights

-Waterfall plots for individual prediction explanation

-Business Takeaways
-High-Risk Segment (Predicted to Decrease)
-These customers are more likely to default or face financial distress.

-Suggested interventions:

-Send credit risk alerts

-Offer EMI restructuring options

-Provide repayment reminders

-Deliver credit behavior education content

-High-Opportunity Segment (Predicted to Increase)
-These customers show strong financial habits and are likely to stay loyal.

-Suggested interventions:

-Offer better credit terms or lower interest rates

-Provide pre-approved loans or credit cards

-Launch loyalty reward programs

-Promote financial growth products such as insurance or investment plans
+# Credit Score Movement Classification

+## Objective
+The objective of this project is to classify customers according to the movement of their credit scores — whether it will most probably **increase**, **decrease**, or stay **stable** — utilizing a synthetic dataset.
+These findings assist companies in taking proactive financial actions to reduce credit risk and detect business opportunity for growth.

+---

+## Target Definition
+The target variable `target_credit_score_movement` is derived on the basis of financial behavior rules:

+### Decrease (High Risk)
+- Days Past Due (DPD) in the previous 3 months more than 60
+- Credit Utilization Ratio more than 0.8
+- Hard inquiries more than 2 in the past 6 months

+### Increase (High Opportunity)
+- EMI to Income ratio less than 0.3
+- Repayment History Score 70 or higher

+### Stable
+- All other instances

+---

+## Data and Preprocessing
+- A synthetic dataset of approximately **25,000 customer records** was employed

+### Preprocessing steps involved:
+- Encoding categorical variables like gender and location
+- Feature scaling with `StandardScaler`
+- Class imbalance handling with **SMOTE** to obtain approximately equal class distribution

+---

+## Overview of Model
+- **Model employed:** Random Forest Classifier
+- **Multiclass classification** with labels: `increase`, `decrease`, `stable`

+### Metrics used for evaluation:
+- **Accuracy:** 97 percent

+**F1-Score by class:**
+- Increase: 0.92
+- Decrease: 1.00
+- Stable: 0.98

+---

+## SHAP Explainability
+**SHAP (SHapley Additive exPlanations)** was used to understand how different features affect the model’s predictions.

+### Important features for predicting an increase in credit score:
+- High repayment history
+- Low EMI burden
+- Low credit utilization

+### Important features for predicting a decrease in credit score:
+- High DPD
+- High utilization ratio
+- Frequent hard inquiries

+### Visualizations included:
+- SHAP summary plots for global understanding
+- SHAP waterfall plots for single prediction explanation

+---

+## Business Takeaways

+### High-Risk Segment (Predicted to Decrease)
+These customers will likely default or experience financial stress.

+**Recommended interventions:**
+- Trigger credit risk notifications
+- Provide EMI restructuring opportunities
+- Send repayment reminders
+- Send credit behavior education material

+### High-Opportunity Segment (Predicted to Increase)
+These customers reflect good financial behavior and will be likely to remain loyal.

+**Recommended interventions:**
+- Provide improved credit terms or reduced interest charges
+- Provide pre-approved credit or loans
+- Roll out loyalty reward schemes
+- Market financial growth solutions like insurance or investment products